mixxxdj/manual/source/chapters/advanced_topics.rst

 .. mixxx:control:: [ChannelN],play

    Toggles playing or pausing the track.
-Feedback: 1.0 if track is playing or play command is adopted and track will be played after loading

-   :range: binary
+   :range: binary, 1.0 if track is playing or play command is adopted and track will be played after loading
    :feedback: Play/pause button